brandstrat-sas/omldeploytool/docker-compose/README.md

 ### **Onpremise Virtual Machine or Cloud VPS** <a name="vps_vm"></a>

-This environment is ideal for quickly testing the application locally.
-It is not recommended for production.
+This environment is ideal for quickly and simple deploy on production.
+For instances small por abajo de 50 usuarios.

+#### deploy.sh script based deploy

 ```
 curl -o deploy.sh -L "https://gitlab.com/omnileads/omldeploytool/-/raw/oml-2679-dev-discador-oml/docker-compose/prod-env/deploy.sh?ref_type=heads" && chmod +x deploy.sh
 ```

-Una vez disponible el script de deploy.sh, pasamos a invicarlo.
+Upon the availability of the deploy.sh script, we will trigger its execution.

 ```
 export NIC=eth1 ENV=docker-compose && ./deploy.sh
 ```

-Los parametros NIC y ENV refieren a la interfaz de red que llevara la IP

-You can deploy it manually .....
+The NIC and ENV parameters specify the network interface card that will be assigned the IP address, and the BRANCH parameter designates the specific OmniLeads release version to be installed.

+#### Manual docker-compose deploy

 ```
 cp env prod-env/.env
+cd prod-env
 ```

-En el .env se debe setear los parametros:
+The following parameters need to be defined in the .env file:

 ```
 PUBLIC_IP=$YOUR_PUBLIC_ADDR